Frequently Asked Questions

 The objection must be in writing, must be signed by the objector, and must include the following information: (a) your full name and current address; (b) a statement that you believe you are a member of the California Settlement Class, the Illinois Settlement Class, the Indiana Settlement Class, or the Nevada Settlement Class; (c) whether the objection applies only to the objector, to a specific subset of the objector’s respective Settlement Class, or to the entirety of the objector’s Settlement Class; (d) the specific grounds for your objection; (e) all documents or writings that you wish the Court to consider; (f) the name and contact information of any attorneys representing, advising, or in any way assisting you in connection with the preparation or submission of the objection or who may profit from the pursuit of the objection; and (g) a statement indicating whether you intend to appear at the Final Approval Hearing.

-If you hire an attorney in connection with making an objection, that attorney must file an appearance with the Court or seek pro hac vice admission to practice before the Court, and electronically file the objection by the objection deadline of [Objection/Exclusion Deadline].
+If you hire an attorney in connection with making an objection, that attorney must file an appearance with the Court or seek pro hac vice admission to practice before the Court, and electronically file the objection by the objection deadline of November 4, 2024.
 If you do hire your own attorney, you will be solely responsible for payment of any fees and expenses the attorney incurs on your behalf.
 If you exclude yourself from the Settlement, you cannot file an objection.

-In addition to filing your objection with the Court, by no later than [Objection/Exclusion Deadline], you must send via mail, email, or delivery service copies of your objection and any supporting documents to both Class Counsel and Defendant’s lawyers at the addresses listed below:
+In addition to filing your objection with the Court, by no later than November 4, 2024, you must send via mail, email, or delivery service copies of your objection and any supporting documents to both Class Counsel and Defendant’s lawyers at the addresses listed below:

 Class Counsel